 Dress it up.

 The best time of day to take photos is either the first or last hour of daylight.
-This year we took these during the very first hour of daylight and it was actually really great!
-The kids weren’t tired and cranky from a long day, everyone had eaten breakfast, it was awesome.
+We took these beach photos during the very first hour of daylight and it was actually really great!
+The kids weren't tired and cranky from a long day, everyone had eaten breakfast, it was awesome.
 I highly recommend it if you can get everyone dressed and ready early.
 Otherwise, last hour of daylight is your best bet for beautiful photos!!

 Stop trying so hard!